 |Priority Application Deadline||January 15 (Autumn Semester / Academic Year)

 Spring Semester priority deadline

-The University of Oslo has eight faculties: Faculty of Theology, Law, Medicine, Humanities, Mathematics and Natural Sciences, and Education.
-With the exception of the Faculty of Law, all faculties, with the exception of Law and Medicine, are located on the Blindern campus in Oslo.
+The University of Oslo has eight faculties: Faculty of Theology, Law, Medicine, Humanities, Mathematics and Natural Sciences, Dentistry, Social Sciences, and Education.
+With the exception of the Faculty of Law and Medicine, all faculties are located on the Blindern campus in Oslo.
 There are some 800 courses and more than 40 master degree programs available in English at the University of Oslo.
-Exchange students must be admitted to a particular program (faculties) but will be allowed to take courses from other departments.
+Although exchange students can take courses offered in any of the faculties, they must be admitted to a particular program (faculties) before they can register for courses.

 In general, Norwegian universities place a greater emphasis on independent learning than most undergraduate programs in the United States.
 Most Norwegian professors rely on the student's self-direction, research and study outside of the readings to guide the courses of their learning.
 Most grades are based on the exam at the end of the term and/or the student's final paper.
 Usually, there are no tests during the semester.